colebrookson/sea-lice-sr/docs/data-cleaning-notes.md

 ## Farm Data

+NOTE: Glacier has two sites (9 & 10) in Gary Marty map.

 ### Current Questions:

 1) Gary Marty data has data in 2000-2002 that includes measurements of fish >600 days at sea with no counts and counts right after treatments.
 Should both of those be included?
 Keeping them in for now but want clarification.